fujidana/vscode-spec-data/README.md

 VS Code provides [Webview API](https://code.visualstudio.com/api/extension-guides/webview#scripts-and-message-passing) for extension developers to implement graphically rich contents.
 In other words, such contents must be built in the world of HTML/CSS/JavaScript.
 This extension employs [Plotly.js](https://plotly.com/javascript/) to plot graphs within this scheme.
-As a consequcense, to render a preview of a scan file that contains a large number of scan dataset cosumues both CPU and memory resources.
+While Plotly.js looks performant as an interactive and nice-looking graph generator, to render a preview consisting of a large number of scan dataset cosumues both CPU and memory resources.
-To avoid a performance problem, the maximum number of plots is 25 by default; users can change the this limitation in the _Setting_ window.
+For this reason, the maximum number of plots is limited to 25 by default; users can change the this limitation in the _Setting_ window.

 ### Download button in Plotly.js graph unfunctions